Genomics has had a significant impact on medical research for over a decade and has increasing clinical utility for:

 Variant annotation is the next step.
 This is a manual process of reviewing the remaining variants to determine:

 - if there is sufficient evidence that they are damaging

 - if they are likely to cause or contribute to the person’s phenotype

 - if they match the person’s inheritance pattern

-Seave is a variant filtration and annotation platform.
-This online tool takes the millions of variants identified by sequencing an individual or family's genomes and puts them in an easily searchable database.
+Seave is an online tool for genome filtering.
+It takes the millions of variants identified by sequencing an individual (or family's) genome and puts them in an easily searchable database.

-Seave then lets you filter down to the variants that are likely to cause their condition, and investigate these variants in depth to find a genomic diagnosis.
+Seave then lets you filter down to the variants that are most likely to cause their condition, and investigate these variants in depth to find a genomic diagnosis.

 To get started, you can download the written instructions.

 Or watch this instructional video for a more in depth look.
 It may help to open Seave and follow along in a public database.

-The following case studies are aimed primarily at medical specialists, but should be of interest to all health professionals.
-They can be completed individually, or as part of a team exercise.
+These case studies were developed for medical specialists, but should be interesting to all health professionals.
+You can complete them individually and as a team exercise.